yktoo/yktoo.com/content/blog/0322/index.en.md

 ## Serdica {#serdica}

-Back in the Roman years the city was called [Serdica][wiki:en:Serdica].
+Back in the Roman years the city was called {{< wiki "Serdica" "en" "Serdica" >}}.
 During the construction of the subway in the 20<sup>th</sup> century remnants of an antique settlement were uncovered in the city centre.
 The Bulgarians have thoroughly dug out and protected these remnants.
 Nowadays they are located a few metres below the street level, in an underground passage, and are open to anyone interested.

 They are well worth looking at.
 {{< imgfig "https://1.bp.blogspot.com/-IYn5ZW1-JUA/WQ3-d-j0-sI/AAAAAAAAp5Y/ygJ3iugiKzcSjMSniO2EwNrmuUfSU8BrQCPcB/s1600/dsc04869.picasaweb.jpg" "Serdica." >}}